El indio (1939 film)

-El indio (The Indian) is a 1939 Mexican drama film directed by Armando Vargas de la Maza.
-It was released in Mexico on February 10, 1939 and in United States on May 12 of the same year.
+El indio (The Indian) is a 1939 Mexican drama film directed by Armando Vargas de la Maza and based on the novel of the same name by Gregorio López y Fuentes.
+It was released in Mexico on 10 February 1939 and in United States on 12 May of the same year.
 Consuelo Frank and Pedro Armendáriz received equal billing, while Dolores Camarillo (billed as Dolores C. de Frausto), who was the film's comic relief, was billed last.
-Later she would receive a somewhat higher billing in Cantinflas' Ahí está el detalle.
+Later she would receive a somewhat higher billing in Cantinflas's Ahí está el detalle.

-The film also explores an early form of Mexican "indio" comic performances given by Carlos López "Chaflán" and Dolores Camarillo.
+The film also explores an early form of Mexican indio comic performances given by Carlos López "Chaflán" and Dolores Camarillo.
 These comic roles would later give inspiration to María Elena Velasco's La India María film series.

 Synopsis

-El indio centers on an hacienda somewhere in central-Mexico owned by an ambitious landowner who mistreats his indigenous peones.
-One of the peons, Felipe (Pedro Armendáriz), has separated himself from the hacienda and the tribe and relies on hunting to survive.
+El indio is set in Puebla during the rule of President Porfirio Díaz (1876–1911).
+It centers on an hacienda owned by an ambitious landowner who mistreats his indigenous peones.
+One of the peones, Felipe (Pedro Armendáriz), has separated himself from the hacienda and the tribe and relies on hunting to survive.
 He is in love with María (Consuelo Frank), a beautiful white Indian girl who is constantly beleaguered by the hacienda's owner.